A Peek Into The Markets: US Stock Futures Edge Higher; Morgan Stanley Beats Q1 Views

 Pre-open movers

-U.S. stock futures traded slightly higher in early pre-market trade.
 Data on international trade for February will be released at 8:30 a.m.
 ET, while wholesale inventories report for February is schedule for release at 10:00 a.m.
 ET.
 St. Louis Federal Reserve Bank President James Bullard is set to speak in Annandale-on-Hudson, New York at 12:30 p.m.
 ET, while Philadelphia Federal Reserve Bank President Patrick Harker will speak in Vineland, NJ at 12:30 p.m.
 ET.
 The Federal Reserve will release its latest Beige Book report at 2:00 p.m.
 ET.

 Futures for the Dow Jones Industrial Average rose 29 points to 26,476.00, while the Standard & Poor’s 500 index futures gained 5.85 points to 2,917.25.
 Futures for the Nasdaq 100 index rose 23.25 points to 7,702.75.